 - 12.1 In an interval start, the competitors start singly at allocated start intervals. - 12.2 The starting order shall be approved by the IOF Event Adviser.
 The start draw may be public or private.
 It may be made by hand or by a computer. - 12.3 The start list shall be published on or before the day prior to the competition and before any team officials' meeting which must be held according to Rule 13.1. - 12.4 The names of all competitors and teams correctly entered shall be drawn, even if a competitor has not arrived.
 Entries without names (blanks) are not considered for the draw. - 12.5 For an interval start, the start interval shall normally be 2 minutes, but may be varied with the approval of the IOF Event Adviser. - WTOC 12.6 For an interval start for all competitors on the same course, the starting order drawn at random shall be adjusted, as necessary, to allow for a separation of at least 8 minutes between competitors from the same Federation on the same course.
 The mechanism of adjustment is to bring forward the next available competitors in the draw to provide the required separation.
-If competitors are still to be separated at the end of the draw, the same process takes place in reverse from the bottom of the list to provide the necessary separations. - WTOC 12.7 The starting order for the second day of the PreO competitions shall be the reverse of the placings from the first day of competition, with the best competitor starting last. - WTOC 12.8 The starting order of the TempO final shall be the reverse of the placings in the qualification race heats; the best competitors shall start last.
+If competitors are still to be separated at the end of the draw, the same process takes place in reverse from the bottom of the list to provide the necessary separations.

+- WTOC 12.7 The starting order for the second day of the PreO competitions shall be the reverse of the placings from the first day of competition, with the best competitor starting last. - WTOC 12.8 In the TempO qualification race, the start draw for the qualification races shall be made so that each of the following requirements is satisfied: - as far as possible, the heats shall be equally strong - competitors from the same Federation shall not start at consecutive times if they are in the same heat - the allocation of competitors to the different heats shall be drawn so that the competitors of a Federation are distributed as equally as is mathematically possible among the heats. - WTOC 12.9 The starting order of the TempO final shall be the reverse of the placings in the qualification race heats; the best competitors shall start last.
 Ties shall be decided by drawing lots.
 E.g. if two competitors tie for 6th place in heat 1, a coin shall be tossed to determine who has placing 6 and who has placing 7 in heat 1 for the purposes of this rule.
 Competitors with the same placing in the different parallel heats shall start in the sequence of the number of their heat, ie. 1, 2, 3...; the winner of the highest numbered heat therefore starts last.